-If you do visit during these months make sure you get to the park well before opening time and try to visit during the week rather than weekends.
+If you do visit during these months, make sure you get to the park well before opening time and try to visit during the week rather than weekends.

 Gardaland has its own hotel, the Gardaland Resort Hotel, which allows a "total immersion" theme park holiday.

-It is wonderful and all that but like the hotels at Disneyland the rates are fairly high and perhaps not worth the price?
+It is wonderful and all that, but like the hotels at Disneyland, the rates are fairly high and perhaps not worth the price.
 I'm not sure to tell you the truth... it's up to you!

-The Parc Hotel offers swimming pools, a nearby golf course, tennis and endless activities for the children.
+The Parc Hotel offers swimming pools, a nearby golf course, tennis, and endless activities for the children.

-I wasn’t expecting to enjoy the rides yet I must say I LOVED most of them...but hated a few.
+I wasn’t expecting to enjoy the rides, yet I must say I LOVED most of them but hated a few.

-He particularly loves the Funny Express and the Doremifarm rides (see photo of him shouting at the cows at top of page).
-Don’t tell anyone but I liked them too – very peaceful and relaxing – and a lot better than the Blu Tornado.
+Two very popular ones that have been there forever are the Funny Express and the Doremifarm rides (see photo of my son, taken many years ago, shouting at the cows at top of page).
+Don’t tell anyone but I like them too – very peaceful and relaxing – and a lot better than the Blue Tornado.